ksbg/sparklanes/docs/tasks.rst

 object to the `TaskCache`.

-When object is cached from within a task (e.g. using `self.cache('some_df', df)`, it becomes an attribute to all tasks that follow and is accessible as `self.some_df` (that is, until it is uncached).
+When object is cached from within a task (e.g. using :code:`self.cache('some_df', df)`, it becomes an attribute to all tasks that follow and is accessible from within each task object as :code:`self.some_df` (that is, until it is uncached).

 Accessing the Pyspark API from within Tasks
 ===========================================

-To allow for easy access to the Pyspark API across tasks, sparklanes offers means to avoid having to "getOrCreate" a SparkContext/SparkSession in each task requiring access to one.
+To allow for easy access to the Pyspark API across tasks, sparklanes offers means to avoid having to "getOrCreate" a :code:`SparkContext`/:code:`SparkSession` in each task requiring access to one.
 A module containing tasks can simply import :class:`sparklanes.conn` (an alias of :class:`sparklanes.SparkContextAndSessionContainer`) and have immediate access to a SparkContext and SparkSession object: